Vruddhi18/Time-Series-Transformer/README.md

 # Stock_Transformer

 Stock_Transformer is a subclass of Time_Series_Transformer.
-Hence, all the function demonstrated in Time_Series_Transformer canbe used in Stock_Transformer.
-The differences for Stock_Transformer is that it is required to specify High, Low, Open, Close, Volume columns.
-Besides these information, it has pandas-ta strategy implmentation to create technical indicator (https://github.com/twopirllc/pandas-ta).
-Moreover, the io class for Stock_Transformer support yfinance and investpy.
-We can directly extract data from these api.
+Hence, all the functions demonstrated in Time_Series_Transformer can be used in Stock_Transformer.
+The differences for Stock_Transformer are that it requires specifying the High, Low, Open, Close, Volume columns.
+Besides this information, it has pandas-ta strategy implementation to create technical indicators (https://github.com/twopirllc/pandas-ta).
+Moreover, the io class for Stock_Transformer supports finance and investpy.
+We can directly extract data from these API.

-### create technical indicator
+### Create technical indicator

 ```python